About Jennifer Stanchfield

 Jen is known internationally for her work in promoting experiential, brain-based approaches to teaching, training, group facilitation, counseling, therapy, instructional design, team-building, and social-emotional learning.
-Jen's depth of experience, creativity, and knowledge of educational theory and practice is evident in her innovative yet practical workshops and publications in which she incorporates the art of facilitation and teaching with brain-based and pedagogical research.
+Jen's depth of experience, creativity, and knowledge of educational theory and practice is evident in her innovative yet practical workshops and publications in which she incorporates the art of facilitation, teaching, and reflection with brain-based and pedagogical research.

-In her 27 years as an experiential educator, Jen has worked as a clinician in mental health treatment centers with children, adolescents, and adults, as a teacher, adventure educator, and in professional training, adult education and organizational team-building.
-Through these diverse experiences, she has developed an extensive repertoire of experiential activities, tools, and strategies she brings to her engaging and informative workshops, books, and teaching resources, which are utilized by educators and counselors worldwide.
+In her 27 years as an experiential educator, Jen has worked as a clinician in mental health treatment centers with children, adolescents, and adults, as a classroom teacher, adventure educator, and in positive youth development, adult education, professional training and organizational team-building.
+Through these diverse experiences, she has developed an extensive repertoire of experiential activities, tools, and strategies she brings to her engaging and informative workshops, books, and teaching resources, utilized by educators and counselors worldwide.

 She specializes in designing professional development programs to meet the specific needs and goals of the schools and organizations she works with.
 Workshop topics include experiential, brain-based approaches to increasing engagement and motivation, innovative reflective techniques to create meaningful and lasting lessons, practical active engagement strategies to promote social-emotional and academic learning, differentiated instruction, and group facilitation tools and techniques.